-The drive around the Cape Peninsula near Cape Town is one of my favourite road trips in the world.
+The drive around the Cape Peninsula is one of my favourite things to do in Cape Town.
+In my book, it’s also one of the most spectacular road trips in the world.
 I’ve driven this loop multiple times and each time was simply unforgettable.
 I once watched pods of whales frolicking in False Bay just fifty yards away from the shore.
 Another time, I stopped at the beach in Scarborough, pulled out my binoculars and spotted sharks breaching the water as the waves rolled in.
-The scenery is bewitching: from the bright blue expanse of False Bay framed by dark, brooding mountains, to the cute penguins at Boulder’s Beach, the dramatic shoreline of Cape Point and the Cape of Good Hope, and the spectacular bends of Chapman’s Peak Drive.
+The scenery is bewitching: from the bright blue expanse of False Bay framed by dark, brooding mountains, to the cute penguins at Boulder’s Beach, the dramatic shoreline of Cape Point and the Cape of Good Hope, and the breathtaking Chapman’s Peak Drive.
 I could do this Cape Peninsula loop a hundred times and I would still be in awe of its beauty.
 As a tribute to this spectacular drive, here’s a photo essay of the route.
 Follow me as I navigate my way around the Cape Peninsula, a perfect day trip from Cape Town.

 First off, a map of the route:

 View cape peninsula loop in a larger map

 The drive starts in Cape Town.
-Backed by the Table Mountain, voted as one of the Seven Natural Wonders of the World, the city certainly has one of the most spectacular settings on the planet.
+Backed by the Table Mountain, voted as one of the Seven Natural Wonders of the World, the city certainly has one of the most beautiful natural settings on the planet.

 Kick off your Cape Peninsula road trip from Cape Town by taking the M5 motorway in the direction of Muizenberg.
 You’ll pass the back of the Table Mountain and the leafy suburb of Constantia before arriving at Muizenberg, on the shore of False Bay.
 The road then hugs False Bay, passing small communities like Kalk Bay, Fish Hoek and Simon’s Town, and stunning white, sandy beaches.
 If it’s whale season, look out for whales wherever the road skirts the bay.

 The penguins at Boulders Beach